 So what exactly is a personality, then?
 Well, each amiibo figure has an NFC chip stuck in its base.
 As you raise your FP in-game, its training values change based on the events of the matches you play against it.
 There are well over thirty of these values, and each one controls a different aspect of your FP’s behavior.
 For example, one controls how often it grabs and another controls how often it taunts.
 The game then reads all of these values and decides on an appropriate personality to label the FP with.
-Personality types like Aggressive, Logical, and Thrill Seeker (among many others) are all incredibly vague playstyle descriptions, and thus should not be used as benchmarks during training.
+Personality types like Aggressive, Logical, and Thrill Seeker (among many others) are all incredibly vague playstyle descriptions, and thus should not be used as benchmarks.
 It’s also important to note that two FPs with the same personality can behave much differently from each other.

 As we mentioned earlier, an FP’s training data consists of several rows of bytes that each control a different aspect of its behavior.
 We aren’t sure of the specific functions of each value (as they’re very difficult to properly test), but we do at least have a general idea for most of them.
 Here’s a list of each function we know about and what we think they do:

 - Aggressiveness: These control the frequency of the FP’s attacks, so presumably the higher its number, the more often the AI will attack.
 With that said, a maxed-out aggression value isn’t necessarily best.
-Many tournament-winning FPs don’t have maximum aggressiveness.
+Many tournament-winning FPs actually don’t have maximum aggressiveness.

 - Defensiveness: These seem to either control how close the FP gets to you or how often it rolls.
 Or both.
 These values do not control how often the FP perfect shields, though, so that’s kind of confusing.
 FPs can also store data on whether they walk or run as their primary movement option.
 Perhaps that’s stored here, too?